shivanity91/AddressLookUp/README.md

 ![image](https://user-images.githubusercontent.com/39909249/179696136-9594438f-3d86-4b54-a790-83352008c712.png)

-1. AddressLookUp.Aggregator.API is an aggregated API which is calling multiple services underneath the hood for address lookup.
+1. AddressLookUp.Aggregator.API is an aggregated API where injecting other worker services for address lookup.
-2. All the worker services are inside Services folder separately with their unit test project.
+2. All the worker microservices are inside Services folder separately with their unit test project.
 3. Common folder has all the reusable code.

 Rule: If servicelist is empty, then sending response for default serviceslist `ping,reversedns,rdap,geoip`